Skip to content

 Figure 4: 98% reduction in workload for aerial photographic surveys thanks to Deep Learning

 This experiment addressed the major challenge of the aerial photographic survey method : the human effort involved in processing aerial photographs was reduced by 98% thanks to the use of Deep Learning.
 Deep Learning (DL), a subcategory of artificial intelligence, uses artificial neural networks to perform complex tasks (e.g., detecting animals in aerial images).
 While previously a team of around ten people would be mobilized for several weeks, or even months, to analyze all the photos from the survey, this task is now entrusted to a single observer.
 This observer is responsible for supervising the training of the model and verifying and correcting its detections.
 The process is also much less time-consuming, given the model’s ability to filter out images that do not contain animals.
+It is worth noting that this time-saving in processing is even more significant given the low wildlife density in the protected area.

 Figure 5.
-241% Increase in the Population of Kobs (Kobus kob kob)
+241% Increase in the Population of kobs (Kobus kob kob)

 The statistical analysis revealed that the estimates from this aerial photographic survey method assisted by artificial intelligence were significantly higher for smaller species, such as kobs (Kobus kob kob) (+241%) and warthogs (Phacochoerus africanus) (+163%), and comparable for other key species, in comparison with the traditional aerial survey method with rear seat observers.